-Planetary Radius: For methods that measure rotational velocity rather than period, knowledge of planetary radius and obliquity is required to convert rotational broadening into a rotational period.
-However, if the goal is to determine the Coriolis forces, then rotational broadening is sufficient.
+Planetary Radius: For methods that measure rotational velocity rather than period, knowledge of planetary radius and obliquity are required to convert rotational broadening into rotational period.
+However, if the goal is to determine the Coriolis forces then rotational broadening is sufficient.
 For the photometric methods that produce a period estimate, on the other hand, the frequency of diurnal forcing is easily derived, while estimating the Coriolis forces again requires the planetary period.
-In general, rotational information is most useful when combined with radius estimates.
-No complementary observations are required for science results from rotational period measurements, but observations constraining the planetary orbits may be combined with the obliquity and rotational period to constrain the formation history of low-mass planets.
+In general, rotational information is most useful when combined with radius estimates, but some science results can be derived directly from rotational period measurements without complementary observations.
+Furthermore, observations constraining the planetary orbits may be combined with the obliquity and rotational period to constrain the formation history of low-mass planets.